damientseng/damientseng.github.io/_posts/2020-04-27-hive-the-udaf-youve-never-seen.md

 1. At the reduce side, maintain a variable that records the current `channel`.
 When a login record (with 1 as its `flag`) is seen, update the value of `channel`; when a purchase record (with 0 as its `flag`), assign the current value of `channel` to it.
 1. Keep the rows whose `flag` are 0 while discarding others.

 While the programming paradigm of MapReduce is simple, writing and tuning a MapReduce program is not.
 Is it possible to hack Hive to attain the same goal?

+Custom mappers and reducers is supported by Hive with the syntax `transform`.
+It works quite similar to Hadoop's streaming functionality.
+Data are fed to custom scripts from stdin and results are dumped to stdout.  `transform`  makes programming with Hive more flexible as users can code their processing logics in  languages other than Java.
+But it comes with extra performance penalty since inter-process data communication is introduced.
+Also, the introduction of yet another language usually means a downgrade of the maintainability of the whole project.
+In my opinion, this should be our last resort rather than first choice.
+So in this post, I'm offering a native (though not so intuitive) solution, i.e. a user-defined function.

 Hive's UDF API can be classified into three categories by the quantitative relation of their input and output: the 1-to-1 UDF, the many-to-1 UDAF, and the 1-to-many-UDTF.
 But these well-known types seem useless to our problem.
 What we need, is a `row_number`-like analytics function.
 While possessing a 1-to-1 input-output relation, we also need to be able to do partitioning on certain columns and consequently do some calculations under the context of an individual partition.